DalaviMoreshwar/scheduler-event-platform/README.md

 ## Learnings

+- Shadcn UI component configurations on UI and TailwindCSS megerging
 - User authentiation with Clerk
   - [Clerk](https://clerk.com/) configuration and middleware for routes to make protected routes.
 - Webhook